 The following article contains information about important S-Docs limitations.

-- S-Docs runs on the Salesforce Platform it is bound by all Execution Governors and Limits placed on the Salesforce platform.
+- S-Docs runs on the Salesforce Platform and is bound by all Execution Governors and Limits placed on the Salesforce platform.
 These limits have been known to change with each Salesforce release and can have a wide impact on S-Docs that results in errors when generating and viewing S-Docs.
-Those errors can appear if the generated document is:
+Those errors can appear if the generated document:

-- Too many pages, too large in terms of file size, too complex in terms of logic within a template, takes an extended amount of server time to generate, requires too many database queries, database queries take too long to execute and a wide variety of other causes.
+- Is too many pages long, too large in terms of file size, too complex in terms of logic within a template, takes an extended amount of server time to generate, requires too many database queries, database queries take too long to execute and a wide variety of other causes.

 - S-Docs typically supports up to 50-100 documents in mass merge documents.
 The upper limit is driven by Salesforce governor limits and is dependent on your template's complexity.

-- Salesforce Execution Governors also effect emails, notifications and processes that S-Docs may run.
+- Salesforce Execution Governors also affect emails, notifications, and processes that S-Docs may run.
 Please visit this link for a complete and updated list of Salesforce Governor Limits.

 - S-Docs emails are subject to the following Salesforce email limitations.